 Though your experience may vary, when I arrived at the Kanuma Driver’s License Center for my documents check appointment, there were a few things I needed to do.

-Although the check was conducted around 1:00pm, I recommend you arrive earlier than needed as your schedule allows, so you can fill in the proper paperwork and become familiar with your surroundings.
+Although the check was conducted around 1:00pm, I recommend you arrive earlier than needed as your schedule allows.
+This is so you can fill in the proper paperwork and become familiar with your surroundings.

 Since there are so many papers, people, and personnel around, it can be confusing and overwhelming at times, but just keep your cool.